A simple method for seniority-zero quantum state preparation: Theory

-We notice that Eq. \ref{eq:pccd_4_8} and \ref{eq:upccd_4_8} differ only in the coefficient of the $\ket{00111100}$ determinant, by $-t_{1,2}t_{0,3}t_{1,3}$: a term generated by two double excitations and one double deexcitation, which we call an \textit{excitation-deexcitation term}.
-Being a product of three amplitudes (each being smaller than 1), this deviation from the corresponding CI coefficient in the pCCD ($=t_{0,2}$) is likely to be much smaller than the $t_{0,2}$ itself and must vanish if any of the numbers $t_{1,2}$, $t_{0,3}$ or $t_{1,3}$ is zero, rendering the small-angle-approximated UpCCD and pCCD wave functions equal, given the same amplitudes in both Ans\"atze.
-We note that the presence of excitation-deexcitation terms depends on the ordering of operators in the product formula, and e.g. reversing the operators in the above UpCCD wave function leads to this term appearing in the coefficient for $\ket{11000011}$.
-Furthermore, UpCCD wave functions of systems with more electrons may contain higher excitation-deexcitation terms, generated by $n$ double excitations and $n-1$ double deexcitations, $2 \leq n \leq \frac{e_{max}}{2}$, where $e_{max}$ is the highest excitation possible in the system.
+We notice that Eq.~(\ref{eq:pccd_4_8}) and (\ref{eq:upccd_4_8}) differ only in the coefficient of the $\ket{00111100}$ determinant, by $-t_{1,2}t_{0,3}t_{1,3}$: a term generated by two double excitations and one double deexcitation, which we call a 3-chain of interacting excitations.
+Being a product of three amplitudes (each being smaller than 1), this deviation from the corresponding CI coefficient in the pCCD ($=t_{0,2}$) is likely to be much smaller than the $t_{0,2}$ itself and must vanish if any of the numbers $t_{1,2}$, $t_{0,3}$ or $t_{1,3}$ are zero, rendering the small-angle-approximated UpCCD and pCCD wave functions equal, given the same amplitudes in both Ans\"atze.
+We note that the presence of such terms depends on the ordering of operators in the product formula, and e.g. reversing the operators in the above UpCCD wave function leads to this term appearing in the coefficient for $\ket{11000011}$, and it may be possible to minimize the effect of those product terms by choosing a special ordering of the operators (which we do not investigate herein).
+Furthermore, UpCCD wave functions of systems with more electrons may contain higher terms generated by chains (products) of $n$ double excitations and $n-1$ double deexcitations (up to $2 \leq n \leq \frac{e_{max}}{2}$, where $e_{max}$ is the highest excitation possible in the system).

+However, if the magnitudes of the amplitudes are larger than ca. $0.2-0.3$, the small angle approximation no longer holds.
+For CC wave functions with a small number of non-zero amplitudes, we can derive analytical formulae for $\braket{\Psi_{\rm{pCCD}}}{\Psi_{\rm{UpCCD}}}$ as a function of the amplitudes and the interactions between excitations.
+We find that these overlaps depend neither on the number of orbitals or electrons in the system.
+For example, the overlap of pCCD and trotterized UpCCD wave functions having two non-zero amplitudes $t_{ia}$ and $t_{jb}$ (and, for simplicity, $t=t_{ia}=t_{jb}$) which do not interact (i.e. $i\neq j, a \neq b$) equals:

+whereas if those two amplitudes are interacting via an occupied or virtual orbital ($t=t_{ia}=t_{ib}$ or $t=t_{ia}=t_{ja}$), the overlap becomes: